Hierarchical Taxonomy of Psychopathology: Personality and personality disorders

 There is also a considerable body of research to demonstrate that the DSM and ICD personality disorders are maladaptive variants of the domains (and facets) of the FFM.
 This empirical support includes researchers descriptions of each personality disorder in terms of the FFM, clinicians descriptions, and research relating measures of the FFM to alternative measures of the personality disorders.
 One can in fact use an FFM measure to assess for the presence of many of the personality disorders, such as borderline and antisocial, yielding indices that are equal in validity to the direct, traditional measures of these personality disorders.
 Finally, there is also a body of research to indicate that clinicians prefer dimensional trait models over the DSM categorical syndromes for patient description and treatment planning.

-Section III of DSM-5, for emerging measures and models, now includes a dimensional trait model, consisting of the five dimensional trait domains of negative affectivity, detachment, psychoticism, antagonism, and disinhibition, along with 25 underlying facets, which can be assessed with the Personality Inventory for DSM-5 (PID-5).
+Section III of DSM-5, for emerging measures and models, now includes a dimensional trait model called the Alternative DSM-5 Model for Personality Disorders (AMPD), consisting of the five dimensional trait domains of negative affectivity, detachment, psychoticism, antagonism, and disinhibition, along with 25 underlying facets, which can be assessed with the Personality Inventory for DSM-5 (PID-5).
 Research with the PID-5 has indicated excellent coverage of the DSM-5 Section II (or DSM-IV) categorical syndromes.
-It should be acknowledged though that the DSM-5 Section III Alternative Model of Personality Disorder does still retain six of the DSM-IV categorical syndromes.
+It should be acknowledged though that the AMPD does still retain six of the DSM-IV categorical syndromes.
 A more extensive shift to a dimensional trait model is provided by the forthcoming ICD-11, which includes the five trait domains of negative affectivity, detachment, dissociality, disinhibition, and anankastia (along with a borderline pattern specifier).
 The ICD-11 trait model does not include a domain of psychoticism as the ICD has placed schizotypal traits within the spectrum of schizophrenia rather than within the personality disorders.
 The DSM-5 trait model does not include a domain of anankastia, but in the initial version of the trait model there was a domain of compulsivity that is closely aligned with anankastia.